Mwong228/WorkdayScheduler/README.md

   If it is the current time, the background will be red.
   If time has not occured yet, background will be green.

-This screenshot was take at 22:00, therefore, all the textarea backgrounds are grey.